Study structure

 Modules D

-The selection of three different practical courses among more than 10 offered courses on hands-on research projects will provide you with a wide variety and specialization to design your own BMB profile.
+The selection of three different practical courses among several different offered courses on hands-on research projects will provide you with a wide variety and specialization to design your own BMB profile.

 Mandatory modules